sunnakristin/Ass8/README.md

 Class and method names of the submitted solution need to be **exactly** the same as in the UML class diagram in the assignment PDF.

-If you like, you can import from project directory `UML` the file `library_system.uxf` into the online UML editor https://www.umletino.com/ and copy/paste from there class and method names: click on a class and then, you can copy from the `properties` window on the right hand side class and method names.

 # Implemantion
 Both the implementation and the tests are in Java package `is.hi.hbv202g.assignment8`,